emytek/postgres-todo/README.md

 ## :cool: Features

 * All data stored in PostgreSQL database that can also be viewed and changed from the PostgreSQL shell (psql)
+* The API supports the following requests:
+* List all todos
+* Get a single todo by its id
+* Update an existing todo by its id
+* Delete a todo by its id
 * Authentication - Users can register, login and manage their own todos
 * Error handling / Input validation and tested use cases
 * CRUD functionalities: Create, Read, Update and Delete todo direct from the server.